voipxp/testing/README.md

 Services register themselves with angular.
 The file name should be the same name that is registered with angular but converted to **kebab-case**.
 For example, **MyService** should be located in **my-service.js**.

-Be sure to inject the DI dependencies.
+Be sure to inject the DI dependencies using \$inject.

 ```
 import angular from 'angular'